PaddlePaddle/PaddleRS/docs/cases/sr_seg_en.md

 ![output_5_0](https://user-images.githubusercontent.com/71769312/161358312-3c16cbb0-1162-4fbe-b3d6-9403502aefef.png)

-## 3 Unmanned aerial vehicle remote sensing image super-resolution
+## 3 Unmanned Aerial Vehicle Remote Sensing Image Super-Resolution
 - Since PaddleRS provides a pre-trained super-resolution model, this step is mainly divided into the following two steps:
     - Prepare for PaddleRS and set the environment
     - The super-resolution prediction interface in PaddleRS was called to carry out the **super-resolution reconstruction** for the low resolution UAV image